LAST-MILE DELIVERY: 4 TRENDS RETAILERS SHOULD KNOW

 - USPS Destination Delivery Unit (DDU) Shipping

-The delivery channels mentioned above could someday be potential solutions to the ongoing last-mile problem.
+The delivery channels mentioned above offer insights into what the future may hold for last-mile delivery.
 However, that doesn’t help retailers who are looking to improve their last-mile delivery today.
 Fortunately, that’s where destination delivery unit shipping comes in.

 Using this model, a retailer’s shipping partner will transfer their products to a USPS destination delivery unit (DDU) for the last mile.
 These postal service facilities sort and deliver mail within a specific postal code.
 Because USPS vehicles deliver along predetermined routes, retailers can use this existing infrastructure to handle last-mile delivery faster and more cheaply.
 And if a retailer’s shipping partner has a strong relationship with the USPS, this can further help keep shipping times and costs low.